 Those in the industry will tell you that word of mouth is vital to the success of a bar.
 Encourage your personal network to visit your bar and invite their friends.
 Give your customers a great experience every time so they are likely to share positive experiences with others.

-It’s also a best practice to monitor the competition.
-Study their websites, social media, events, specials, reviews, etc. This is how you keep pace and learn for them (both strengths and weaknesses).
+Moreover, it’s also a best practice to monitor the competition.
+Study their websites, social media, events, specials, reviews, etc. Therefore, this is how you keep pace and learn for them (both strengths and weaknesses).

 Step 10: Build Your Dream Team